svilkata/computer_store/README.md

 ###	Scheduling jobs and Spring events
 * Schedule a job - for logged users - periodically, on every 5 minutes passed, resetting the baskets that became on status OPEN and with products in them  more than 20 minutes ago andnot yet CLOSED - after resetting the user basket, then we return the items quantities back to the available store stock quantity.
-* Using Spring event when an order is created - we catch the Spring custom event by Event listener - we increase the total numbers of orders.
+* Publish and Subscribe mechanism - using Spring event when an order is created - we catch the Spring custom event by Event listener - we increase the total numbers of orders.
 We also prepare for sending e-mail to the user and for adding bonus points to the user.
-* Specificity for displaying the total number of orders at the upper left corner of the webpage:
+* Specificity for displaying the total number of orders in the upper left corner of the webpage:
     - in commons.html we use the following Thymeleaf phrase:  ${#session.getAttribute('totalOrdersCount')
     - when we initially start/run our whole application, the initial automatically created orders do not catch the Spring event - I do not publish these events, so our custom event listener can not catch them. (in fact our event listener is registered quite later and for sure after the @PostConstruct annotated method is first executed.
 We can re-arrange the event listener to be registered earlier when the application starts, but the efforts showed that the @PostConstruct is again first executed)
     - we set a global variable for keeping the total number of orders - as we take the initial number of orders from the database